-Step 2 begins with using the information you have gathered in Step 1 on your supply chain to identify 'red flags', as defined by the OECD Guidance (see Table 12).
+• Step 2 begins with using the information you have gathered in Step 1 on your supply chain to identify 'red flags', as defined by the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (see Table 12).
 These red flags are an indicator of a potential risk that requires further investigation through a subsequent risk assessment.